opendatabio/opendatabio/README.md

 ## Install
 ### Prerequisites and versions
+OpenDataBio software is supported in Debian, Ubuntu and ArchLinux distributions of Linux.
+You can install it on a Mac-OS X by following some [custom instructions](../../README_macInstallationNotes.md), but this is not supported.
+We have no plans for Windows support.

 Opendatabio is written in PHP and developed over the Laravel framework version 5.5.
 The minimum supported PHP version is 7.0, which is available from apt-get in Ubuntu 16.04 and Debian 9.